jazzband/website/README.md

 ## Installation

 Install Docker.
-Run `make build`.
+Run `make bu ild`.
 This will create a set of Docker containers with all backends and dependencies.

 ## Running